 David McCarthy, managing director and chief lobbyist for the Commercial Real Estate Finance Council, had predicted the tenant protections would be one of

-The Urban Institute, in contrast, said protections
+The Urban Institute, in contrast, said in a report last year that protections

 The Trump administration and Republican Congress are